 While HURM and NCNH share some experiences, differences including varying rates of hiring and tenure promotion mean unique considerations are important for inclusion of each group (3).
 For instance, a major barrier to inclusion of HURM faculty at similar proportions to HURM trainees is the low transition rate of scientists from HURM backgrounds to faculty positions and the associated low proportion of HURM faculty (40).
 The proportion of HURM faculty at the Assistant and Associate Professor level is currently higher than at Full Professor so it will be difficult to increase speaker diversity if early-career researchers are not being considered (41).
 Increased performance expectations and patterns of exclusions are consistent themes in studies characterizing the HURM faculty experience (42, 43).
 Therefore, inclusion of HURM faculty in seminar series is likely essential to increasing the number of HURM Associate and Full Professors.
 Even when HURM speaker rates match the proportion of HURM faculty employment, HURM trainees will be represented at a significantly higher proportion.
 Inclusion of HURM faculty in these seminar series is just one aspect of larger institutional change that is needed (44).

+We recognize that our proxy demographics are a limitation of the analysis and want to acknowledge that biological sex (male/female) is not always equivalent to the gender that an individual presents as (man/woman), which is also distinct from the gender(s) that an individual self-identifies as.
+We also want to acknowledge that there are many other identities that are not captured in this limited analysis.

++ the generalizability of a low n

++ what should future studies look at/ how

++ only looked at one department, since students interact w/ faculty from many diff departments, that individual experiences of representation may vary

 Instituting Policy Change

-In an attempt to promote inclusion within the Department of Microbiology and Immunology at the University of Michigan, these data were presented to faculty members and the department chair (Dr. Mobley).
+In an attempt to promote inclusion within the Department of Microbiology and Immunology at the University of Michigan, these data were presented to faculty members and the department chair .
 Since trainee demographics were not represented by the seminar speaker demographics over the past 5 years, we proposed a policy change as to how seminar speakers were being invited.
 One suggestion was to switch from faculty-invited to lab-invited speakers in an attempt to allow trainees to choose a speaker that best represented themselves (Table 1).

 The implicit biases that affect perceptions of marginalized groups are an issue, but we must acknowledge that it is not always possible to identify members of historically under-served communities.
 For instance, after data analysis, we learned that at least one speaker in our data set should have been categorized as a HURM instead of Caucasian, but it wasn’t readily apparent from their internet presence or CV.
 This limitation makes two important points: that perceived identity often plays a larger role than self-identification, and that we need better tools to identify members of marginalized groups.
 Another policy suggestion is for departments to invite their speakers to spend time discussing their personal journeys through science, in addition to their scientific stories (Table 1).
 This would enable those who wish, to discuss how their identity(ies) interacted with their careers.
 In addition to these suggestions for policy change, we have created resources that allow scientists to self-identify as under-served groups and thus provide host faculty with more diverse choices (Table 1).

-Building Diversify
+Building “Diversify” Resources